 The Honourable L. Yves Fortier, P.C., C.C., O.Q., Q.C.

-L. Yves Fortier was appointed on August 8, 2013, as a Member of the Security Intelligence Review Committee (SIRC).
-On October 17, 2018, Mr. Fortier was reappointed for two years.
+L. Yves Fortier has been designated by NSIRA as acting Chair of NSIRA, after its initial Chair, Mr. Murray Rankin, resigned to pursue other endeavours.
+Mr. Fortier was originally appointed on August 8, 2013, as a Member of NSIRA's predecessor, SIRC, and on October 17, 2018, was reappointed for two years.

 Throughout his distinguished legal career, Mr. Fortier has pleaded important cases before Canadian and international courts and arbitration panels.
 From 1984 to 1989, he was a member of the Permanent Court of Arbitration at The Hague.
 He has represented Canada in maritime boundary disputes with the United States (1984) and with France (1991).
 He has been a Counsel to many Royal Commissions and Commissions of Inquiry in Canada, as well as a negotiator for the Government of Quebec with the Cree Nation.